sinankalkan/CENG501-Spring2021/project_Yilmaz/README.md

 # 1. Introduction

-The paper is a preprint available [here](https://arxiv.org/abs/2105.03716) that addresses the problem of representing user intents in conversational assistants.
+The paper "Continuous Representations of Intents for Dialogue Systems" \[1\] addresses the problem of representing user intents in conversational assistants.
 The main idea is to map every intent class to a point in space that is available through a set of coordinates and base matrices.
 In case of an encounter with an unseen intent, the model is able to represent it within the calculated space and classify it in the zero-shot learning setup.

 ## 1.1.
 Paper summary